-A little further on is Tin Pan Alley.
-Here you will hear about the Rolling Stones and Black Sabbath.
+A little further on is Tin Pan Alley (there was a Tin Pan Alley in New York City as well) Here you will hear about the Rolling Stones and Black Sabbath.
 Jimmy Page was the session guitarist at the Regent Studios before eventually hooking up with 3 other guys who went on to become one of the greatest rock and roll band of all time.
 Led Zeppelin of course!

 Soho wasn’t just the location of the recording studios, but also where many of the album covers were designed and it is littered with music clubs and venues.